-The student will meet with the faculty member within five (5) calendar days to discuss the concern related to his or her academic work or progress in an attempt to understand how the grading and/or other evaluation of the assignment, test, project, etc. was determined and to address the student's specific concern on that matter.
-"If the student does not feel comfortable speaking with the faculty member, the student may meet with a counselor within ten (10) calendar days of the incident (before proceeding to Step 2).
-The counselor will act as a mediator between the faculty member and the student."
-If within four (4) calendar days, the concern remains unresolved to the student's satisfaction or if the student does not feel comfortable speaking with the faculty member, the student may proceed to Step Two.
+The student will meet with the faculty member within five (5) working days to discuss the concern related to his or her academic work or progress in an attempt to understand how the grading and/or other evaluation of the assignment, test, project, etc. was determined and to address the student's specific concern on that matter.
+If within two (2) working days, the concern remains unresolved to the student's satisfaction or if the student does not feel comfortable speaking with the faculty member, the student may proceed to Step Two.